 The increasing ubiquity of digital technologies in the workplace has been accompanied by changes in the way that organisations approach strategy work.
 Once a secretive, boardroom practice, new ‘open strategy’ initiatives promise transparency and inclusion.

-This project aims to co-produce an evidence-based framework that conceptualises these emerging changes in the nature of strategy work in organisations.
+This Digit Innovation Fund project explored emerging changes in the nature of strategy work in organisations.

-While the importance of participative diversity for strategy formulation and implementation enabled by digital technology has been documented, the consequences for the nature of work and employment of strategists, managers, and non-managers are less understood.
-For instance, it is unclear if avowed openness of digitally-mediated strategy work removes obstacles for inclusivity, diversity, and employee voice, or whether it creates new division of labour in strategising.
+While the importance of participative diversity for strategy formulation and implementation enabled by digital technology has been documented, the consequences for the nature of work of managers (or strategists) and non-managers (particularly employees) alike are not well understood.
+For instance, it is unclear if avowed openness of digitally-mediated strategy work removes obstacles for inclusivity and diversity of input into strategy processes, or whether it creates new divisions of labour.

-To engage with this emerging phenomenon and combine academic expertise from the domains of strategic management, employment studies, and digitalisation, this project will bring together selected partners from different industrial sectors that experiment with novel digital strategy practices with the aim of driving increased ‘openness’ in the strategy process.
+To engage with this emerging phenomenon this project brought together partners from different industrial sectors that experiment with novel digital strategy practices with the aim of driving increased inclusion and transparency in strategy processes.